Solar Living InstituteMailing AddressP.O. Box 836Hopland, CA 95449

 Why do you ask for contributions?
 Aren't you a for-profit company?

-No!
-As a non-profit organization, our educational programs and outreach efforts are funded entirely by our programs and by contributions from our donors and Partners.
+No, as a non-profit organization, our educational programs and outreach efforts are funded entirely by our programs and by contributions from our donors and members.
 Without your support, we wouldn't be able to achieve our vital educational mission.

 There are many ways you can support our educational mission.
 Learn more...